 Should a candidate fail any element of the examination, that element may be re-submitted once, and once only.
-Candidates may resubmit that element by noon on the last Monday of the following Long Vacation; the highest mark that may be awarded for resubmitted work is 50 (pass).
+Candidates may resubmit that element by noon on the final Monday of September following their first examination; the highest mark that may be awarded for resubmitted work is 50 (pass).